-Proposal 1 to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2021 (See Proposal 1); Proposal 2 to ratify the appointment of KPMG ("KPMG") as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2022 (See Proposal 2); Proposal 3 to elect four directors (one director to represent the holders of the Class A shares of the Bank's common stock ("Class A Director") and three directors to represent the holders of the Class E shares of the Bank's common stock ("Class E Directors")), each to serve a three-year term (See Proposal 3); and Proposal 4 to approve, on an advisory basis, the compensation of the Bank's executive officers (See Proposal 4)
+Proposal 1 to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2022 (See Proposal 1); Proposal 2 to ratify the appointment of KPMG ("KPMG") as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2023 (See Proposal 2); Proposal 3 to elect three directors (two directors to represent the holders of the Class A shares of the Bank's common stock ("Class A Directors") and one director to represent the holders of the Class E shares of the Bank's common stock ("Class E Director")), each to serve a three-year term (See Proposal 3); Proposal 4 to approve, on an advisory basis, the compensation of the Bank's executive officers (See Proposal 4); and Proposal 5 to hold an advisory vote on the frequency of advisory votes on executive compensation (Proposal 5).

-The Board has fixed the close of business on March 21, 2022 as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board has fixed the close of business on March 20, 2023 as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
 The presence (in person or by proxy) of holders representing at least one half (1⁄2) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting generally.
 In addition, the presence (in person or by proxy) of holders representing at least one half (1⁄2) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share, of each such class is necessary to constitute a quorum at the Annual Meeting for the purpose of electing directors of such class.
-If a quorum is not attained at the Annual Meeting scheduled to be held on Wednesday, April 27, 2022, at 10:30 a.m.
+If a quorum is not attained at the Annual Meeting scheduled to be held on Wednesday, April 26, 2023, at 10:30 a.m.
 (Panama time), then a second meeting will be held at 10:30 a.m.
-(Panama time) on Thursday, April 28, 2022, also virtually via live webcast.
+(Panama time) on Thursday, April 27, 2023.
 At such second meeting, a quorum at the Annual Meeting generally will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.

 Shareholders are requested to complete, date and sign the enclosed proxy card and return it promptly in the envelope provided, even if they expect to attend the Annual Meeting in person.
 Shareholders shall have the option to use the Internet, telephone or mail to vote their proxy in accordance with the instructions provided in their proxy cards.
-If shareholders attend the Annual Meeting, they may revoke their proxies and vote directly online if they so desire, even if they have previously mailed their proxy cards.
+If shareholders attend the Annual Meeting, they may revoke their proxies and vote in person if they so desire, even if they have previously mailed their proxy cards.